bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

      **Details**

-  E.g. ``java.time.ZonedDateTime`` will be serialized as a simple timestamp number, rathern than a complex object structure.
+  E.g. ``java.time.ZonedDateTime`` will be serialized as a simple timestamp number, rather than a complex object structure.

   This change should not have any side-effects on existing clients since java.time objects, which did not have any special serializer features enabled, could not be serialized in a